QED1224/Toontown-Resources/Guide.md

 ## Was it possible for two gags of the same track, aiming for the same cog, to have different hit/miss results? <a name="misc-3"></a>

-Yes, do to how toon attacks were ordered (see previous question), it was possible for "mismatches" to occur.
+Yes, due to how toon attacks were ordered (see previous question), it was possible for "mismatches" to occur.
 Essentially, this was caused by the fact that attacks were only considered in pairs.
 For example, consider the following scenario with three Trapless toons with maxed gags (1 - 3) and two level 12 cogs (A and B):

 ```
  B A